 All major video formats are supported and capable of handling bigger outbursts of activity.
 Security is also addressed nicely with custom SSL, URL and referrer blocking so you can control who sees what.
 Also offered are child FTP account configurations which allow you to create FTP accounts that are restricted to a specific root directory.
-There is HTTPS support; API and traffic are reported in real time.
-Purge and override/honoring of origin server headers are available too.
+There is HTTPS support; API and traffic is reported in real time.
+Purge and override/honoring of origin server headers is available too.
 It may look pretty simple, but if you know your way around CacheFly, you can do a lot.
 The only thing missing?
 Dynamic content delivery.
 A hiccup, not a deal breaker.

 Testing it out